-In practice, this estimate can vary substantially, based on the factors described in "Estimating your storage requirements" in the Installation Manual.
+In practice, this estimate can vary substantially, based on the factors described in "Estimating your storage requirements" in the Capacity Planning Manual.

 Assume you have 100GB of syslog data coming into Splunk Enterprise.
 In the case of a non-clustered indexer, that data would occupy approximately 50GB (50% of 100GB) of storage on the indexer.
 However, in the case of clusters, storage calculations must factor in the replication factor and search factor to arrive at total storage requirements across all the cluster peers.
 (As mentioned earlier, you cannot easily predict exactly how much storage will be required on any specific peer.)

 Here are two examples of estimating cluster storage requirements, both assuming 100GB of incoming syslog data, resulting in 15GB for each set of rawdata and 35GB for each set of index files:

 - 3 peer nodes, with replication factor = 3; search factor = 2: This requires a total of 115GB across all peer nodes (averaging 38GB/peer), calculated as follows:

 - Total rawdata = (15GB * 3) = 45GB.

 - Total index files = (35GB * 2) = 70GB.

 - 5 peer nodes, with replication factor = 5; search factor = 3: This requires a total of 180GB across all peer nodes (averaging 36GB/peer), calculated as follows:

 - Total rawdata = (15GB * 5) = 75GB.

 - Total index files = (35GB * 3) = 105GB.